 The RBC advantage

-RBC is one of Canada’s oldest and largest financial institutions.
-Its brand is synonymous with trust and quality service.
+RBC is one of Canada’s oldest and largest financial institutions with a brand that’s synonymous with trust and quality service.
 Apart from credit cards, RBC offers a full suite of banking services including chequing accounts, savings solutions, mortgages, and more.

 RBC makes banking easier with its online services and mobile apps.
 Use the RBC Wallet app on your NFC-enabled Apple or Android phone to make secure, contactless payments to your debit and credit cards.
 RBC cards also integrate with Apple Pay, allowing you to store your credit cards with ease.